Fatihayoz/HYF-Website/planning/development-strategy.md

 #### html

-    uses a "container flex" class
-        uses an H2 title
+    uses a "container flex" class (we will use one succes story like an example) uses an H2 title
         uses 2 arrows images
         uses "another container flex"